Dali City: Geography

 Dali City is located in western Yunnan, approximately 250 km northwest of the provincial capital of Kunming.

-Dali is situated in the transition area between the dramatic valleys of the eastern Tibetan Plateau and the distinctive mountains of the western Yungui Plateau.
+Dali is situated in the transition area between the dramatic valleys of the Hengduan ranges on the eastern edge of the Tibetan Plateau and the distinctive mountains of the western Yungui Plateau.
 The county-level city surrounds Erhai Lake between the Cang Mountains to the west and Mount Jizu to the east.
 The county seat at Xiaguan is located at the outlet of the lake into the Yangbi River.
 Dali Old Town is situated on a fertile plain between the Cang Range and Erhai.
 This plain has traditionally been settled by the Bai and Yi minorities.

+Dali City borders Binchuan County, Xiangyun County and Heqing County to the east, Weishan County and Midu County to the south, Yangbi County to the west, and Eryuan County to the north.

 Climate

 Its low latitude tempered by its high elevation, Dali has a mild subtropical highland climate (Köppen Cwb) with short, mild, dry winters and warm, rainy summers.
 Frost may occur in winter but the days still generally warm up to 16 °C or more.
 During summer, a majority of the days features some rainfall and daytime temperatures rise to 25 °C. A great majority of the year's rainfall occurs from June to October.
 December 2013 was particularly marked for its high snowfall.